What Is Meant By World War

 Main Subheading

 To truly understand the magnitude of a world war, we must look beyond simple casualty figures or battle lines drawn on a map.
-We must consider the complex web of alliances, the global economic shifts, the social upheavals, and the technological advancements spurred by the conflict.
+Think about it: we must consider the complex web of alliances, the global economic shifts, the social upheavals, and the technological advancements spurred by the conflict.
 A world war reshapes the world order, leaving a permanent mark on the political landscape and influencing international relations for decades to come.
 It is not merely a series of battles; it is a transformative event that alters the course of human history.

 Comprehensive Overview